WilliamPrakash/API_DotNet/README.md

 To Do:
+1. Make all CRUD functions on EmployeeController asynchronous (and understand what's going on too).
-1. Finish tests for EmployeeController.
+2. Finish tests for EmployeeController.
-2. Add try/catch exception handling to all endpoints.
+3. Add try/catch exception handling to all endpoints.